erc-dharma/project-documentation/DHARMA_languages_readme.md

    must not use hyphens, because they have a special meaning in language codes.
 * `Print_Name`.
 Example: "Old Cham".
 The name you use here overrides the one from the ISO standard.
 For instance, for the language code `kaw`, we use "Old Javanese" as `Print_Name` instead of the default "Kawi".
+If not given, the default `Print_Name` defined by the ISO standard is used instead.
 * `Inverted_Name`.
 Like `Print_Name`, but used when sorting names, in particular.
 Example: "Cham, Old".
 Note the use of capitals.
 The value you provide here overrides the one from the ISO standard, as for `Print_Name`.
+   If not given, the default `Inverted_Name` defined by the ISO standard is used instead.
 * `type`.
 This is a DHARMA-specific field, which should contain either `source` or `study`.
 If this column is empty, `source` is assumed. `source` is also assumed for languages that are not enumerated in this table.
 Languages that have `source` are treated as source languages (e.g. Sanskrit, etc.) by the DHARMA application, per contrast with `study` languages (all the
    others: English, etc.).
 A language cannot be both a `source` language and a `study` language.
-Only `source` languages are displayed in data aggregations.
+Only `source` languages are displayed in data aggregations and in an edited text's metadata.

 ISO language codes that do not appear in the table are still recognized by the DHARMA application.
 It stores a full copy of the standards' tables.